My Intro & Story

 Back in August, I tried to taper the Senna to every other day to see if there was any positive change, but after a week, I got backed up again quickly.
 This irritated my colon further and I had to go back to taking Senna every day.
 Now, as I write this during the end of August, I find the senna has stopped working and everything is backed up, irritated, and painful once again.
 The longer this goes on, the less I’m able to eat.
 Some people can have a few BMs a week, that’s not me, I’ve always gone once or twice a day to feel good/normal.
 Right now, if I can have a complete BM I feel great the whole day (which by now has to be via some stimulant along with a lot of magnesium, miralax, and colace), but if I don’t, I get an irritated and painful tender colon very quickly, and throughout the whole day and night until I can have a complete BM again.

 I am hoping to find a GI Doctor/Specialist that works with a team, and has an approach that is connected with other specialists to help guide me through this.
 A GI psychologist, and a GI Dietician maybe?
 I have a referral to the Beth Israel Deaconess IBS Medical Center in MA, and i'm crossing fingers they have better answers.
 I have a nutritionist that I have been seeing but I don’t feel she has any experience with people who have IBS Constipation (IBS-C) or Chronic idiopathic constipation (CIC).
 It could be the simple fact that it’s a side effect of the PPI, which I’ve read is known to cause constipation and other major digestive issues.
+OR it could be the fact that the Colonoscopy gave me IBS like it has other people.
 I have no idea.
 Completely no clue.
 But I feel the PPI messed me up over time tremendously.
 Hopefully now that I'm off the PPI, as some time goes by who knows, maybe I will see some positive things happening.
 I'll report back if they do.

 I just feel like I’m back to square one and out of answers right now, and while I’m hopeful there are answers out there, I feel like I’ve tried everything, and every professional that I’ve talked to feels like they are out of options, while I’m left to fend for myself scouring the internet.
 Sometimes it’s so frustrating I end up just breaking down in tears.
 I am writing this as a last hope and any information or direction would be tremendously appreciated.
 Thank you for taking the time to read this.